Why No Plans For Aluminum Trailers?

 2. Even if we put a disclaimer and reasons, people will buy plans and build them without the prerequisite skill.
 That’s a worry.

 3. Our plans get modified, all the time.
 In fact, we encourage customization.
-Yet, if I put in the detail needed for a good joint, I am certain people would look at the extra work and say “I don’t need that”.
+Yet, if I put in the detail needed for a good aluminum joint, I am certain people will look at the extra work and say “I don’t need that”.
 Yes, that’s on them, but it’s a concern just the same.

 4. In welding, the appearance does not tell the story of the strength for the weld.
 That is even more true in aluminum.
-It takes skill and practice and testing.
+It takes skill, and practice, and testing.
 Let’s just say IMHO, building an aluminum trailer is not a good first welding project, and having plans for aluminum trailers just temps that paradigm.

 Please remember, it’s not about aluminum strength.
 It’s partly about stiffness, because it deflects more with the same force.
 (Read comparing aluminum and steel for deflection.)
 It’s more about the nature of aluminum.
 It fatigues easily, especially near the welds.
 Combine more bending with easier fatigue, and aluminum needs careful attention.
 Doing it wrong CAN lead to failures — especially by the welds.